vexy-books/llm/src_docs/md/ch07-rag.md

 ## The knowledge cutoff problem

 Every LLM has a knowledge cutoff date.
-Ask GPT-4 about TypeScript 5.3 features released after its training, and it'll confidently hallucinate.
+Ask GPT-5 about events after its training, and it'll confidently hallucinate.
 Ask Claude about your company's internal documentation, and it has nothing to say.

 RAG (Retrieval-Augmented Generation) solves this by injecting relevant context at query time.
 Instead of relying solely on trained weights, the model receives external information alongside your question.